 So it bears repeating: If you’re feeling tightness or pain in your chest, and you can’t think of a direct cause, call 911 or local emergency services, or get to a doctor as soon as you can.

 The questions below are designed to help you if you’re ever in a situation where you’re trying to decide whether you or someone else is experiencing a heart attack or just heartburn.

 1. What makes your symptoms better?

 With heartburn, sitting up and taking antacids usually helps the pain.
 Lying flat and bending forward makes it worse.

 With a heart attack, antacids and sitting up likely won’t improve your symptoms.
 Activity will usually make them worse.

 2. When did you last eat?

-With acid reflux, you’re most likely to have symptoms within a couple of hours after eating.
+With heartburn, you’re most likely to have symptoms within a couple of hours after eating.
 If you haven’t eaten anything in a while, it’s less likely your symptoms are reflux-related.